 Matthew J. Matule

-Mr. Matule serves as co-hiring partner for the Boston office and is a member of the firm’s Diversity Committee.
-He also serves as co-editor of Inside The Courts, a bi-monthly publication focused on securities litigation developments.
+Mr. Matule serves as co-hiring partner for the Boston office and is both a mentor and a member of the firm’s Diversity Committee.
+He also serves as a founding co-editor of Inside the Courts, the firm’s quarterly publication focused on securities litigation developments.
+Outside the firm, he has served on the board of trustees of Vermont Law School since 2008, and is presently the chair of the Investment Committee, with responsibility for oversight of the school’s endowment.

 J.D., Vermont Law School, 1994 (magna cum laude; Notes Editor, Vermont Law Review)